 Coupon Planner – 52 Weekly (undated) shopping pages to plan which stores to hit, keep track of sales, and organize your coupons to make the trip as smooth as possible.

-There you have it, 39 of the best planners you can get in Canada.
+There you have it, the best planners you can get in Canada.
 If you use a planner, do you purchase the same one year after year or do you like to switch it up?

 Isn’t it time to get a little more organized?
 You keep putting it off, but now is the time to buckle down and really get to it.
 These 25 organizing tips will help you get organized in no time, on a budget.

 #1.
 Use old snack containers – If you’re strapped for cash, then using old containers is an excellent way to get a little more organized in your junk drawers or in your computer desk.

 #2.
 Use a chalkboard – Do you often forget to use your calendar?
 Try writing your important to-dos on a chalkboard or a white board instead.
 Place it somewhere you can see on a daily basis.
 I like this magnetic white board for the fridge!

 #3.
 Keep like items in one spot – Instead of storing like items in various spots around the house, keep them all in one spot.
 Finding magazines everywhere?
 Store them all in a magazine file on a shelf.